 Yes, the most exclusive, hard to get tickets in all of sports can be yours by using your Marriott Vacation Club points.
 How?
 Check this out…

 Then I saw it.
 The Masters One Day Program for 6700 points.
 If you’re a golf lover, going to the Masters, especially Thursday-Sunday, is a true bucket list item.
-At 6700 points this isn’t as great as it was earlier this year ( 2019 ) at 5250, but 6700 is still pretty good value.
+At 6700 points this isn’t as great as it once was ( 5250 in 2019 ), but 6700 is still pretty good value.
 In fact, resale sites typically sell tickets on the low end for $2500 a piece, and those don’t include Hospitality tent access.

 I was lucky enough to attend the Masters in 2018 with my dad for his 70th birthday.
 It’s one incredible experience that I thought was going to be once in a lifetime.
 With this development…we may have to go back!